Skulls23/Skulls23/README.md

 <br/>

-In programming, I love Oriented Object Programming languages, I found them really fun and pleasant to read.
-I've mainly done student project with OOP or web languages for now, I still don't have "real games" here, I've done few "games" with Java, but they're not really something iIshould call "games".
+In programming, I love Oriented Object Programming languages, I found them really fun and pleasant to read and write.
+I've mainly done student project with OOP or web languages for now, I still don't have "real games" here, I've done few "games" with Java or Unity, but they're not really something I should call "games" (Except Towards The Unknown).
 I learn Unity and in a close future, I will try Unreal Engine to understand both of them.<br/>
 Also I'm a fond of project.
 I really like team working, team building and everything that rely on communications.<br/>
 <br/>
 <br/>